 Human Resources

 Human resources present risks that your company should assess, too.
 For example, phishing attacks are common cyber threats that depend heavily on the cybersecurity awareness of your employees.
-Malicious insiders may also exist, so put mechanisms in place to identify potentially dangerous behavior patterns and intercept them.
+Malicious insiders may also exist, so implement security controls to identify and intercept potentially dangerous behavior patterns.

-Manage and Mitigate Risks with Help from Reciprocity ROAR
+Manage and Mitigate Risks with Help from RiskOptics ROAR

-Whether your organization has its own IT team to conduct an information security risk assessment or outsources the task, the Reciprocity ROAR platform can help make the process easier for you.
+Whether your organization has its IT team to conduct an information security risk assessment or outsource the task, the RiskOptics ROAR platform can help make the process easier for you.

-As part of the ROAR product suite, ZenRisk helps your organization implement, manage, and monitor your risk management framework.
-Prioritize tasks with automated workflows so everyone knows what to do and when to do it.
-Insightful reporting and dashboards visualize information making it easy to share with stakeholders.
+As part of the ROAR functions, it helps your organization implement, manage, and monitor your risk management framework.
+Prioritize tasks with automated workflows so everyone knows what to do and when.
+Insightful reporting and dashboards visualize information, making it easy to share with stakeholders.

-On the compliance end, ZenComply is equipped with templates to help your organization streamline the complete lifecycle management of all your relevant cybersecurity risk management frameworks, including PCI-DSS, HIPAA, and more.
+On the compliance end, RiskOptiks ROAR has templates to help your organization streamline the complete lifecycle management of all your relevant cybersecurity risk management frameworks, including PCI-DSS, NIST, HIPAA, and more.

 Contact us today for a free consultation and demo and start managing risk worry-free the Zen way!